-Wilma has a snow-white coat and piercing baby blue eyes.
+Wilma is medium size but big boned.
+She has a snow-white coat and piercing baby blue eyes.
 There are some light brown splotches on her ears.
-She has a thick and very soft coat.
-She is shedding a little bit but lets you easily brush her with no apprehension.
+She has a thick and very soft velvety coat and loves to be brushed.

-Wilma is quickly adjusting to life at the MPR shelter.
-She was a bit unsure about her surroundings when she arrived, but she promptly came out of her shell and is blossoming before our eyes.
-She thrives when she is out with Fred.
+Wilma has adjusted well to life at the MPR shelter.
+She was a bit unsure about her surroundings when she arrived, but she promptly came out of her shell and blossomed before our eyes.
+Although always a good girl and very pleasant dog, she thrives when she is out with Fred.

 Behavior with people: